Clastocarnate/Auto-Clash/README.md

 1. Clone or download this repository to your local machine.

-2. Ensure the game window is visible on your screen.
+2. Ensure the game window is visible on your screen (BlueStacks).

 3. Run the script: